open-accelerators/mercury/proposals/cloudevents.md

 }
 ```

-## RESTFul API to CloudEvent Mapping
+## RESTful API to CloudEvent Mapping

 ### The `type` parameter